Are you making the most of the tax allowances available?

 How is the pension Lifetime Allowance calculated?

-The Government not only restricts the amount you can put into your pension each year, it also limits the amount you can take out of your pension schemes without triggering an additional tax charge.
-For the 2022/23 tax year, the Lifetime Allowance is capped at £1,073,100 and following the Spring 2021 Budget, will remain frozen until April 2026.
+Since the 6 April 2006 the Government has not only restricted the amount you can put into your pension each year, it has also limited the amount you can take out of your pension without triggering an additional tax charge, a Lifetime Allowance.

 Is money from an estate taxable?